samherreid/samherreid.github.io/content/post/freetrail_strava/index.md

 This means a run of any duration, let’s say 10 hours, starting at 11:59 p.m. on December 31st, 2022 will be 10 hours of hang time running into 2023 that still gets counted, in Strava, towards 2022.
 The very last chance to touch up that year-end mileage sum.

-Read the rest of the aticle [on Freetrail.com](https://freetrail.com/strava-hang-time-into-the-new-year/), and come back here to leave a comment :)
+Read the rest of the article [on Freetrail.com](https://freetrail.com/strava-hang-time-into-the-new-year/), and come back here to leave a comment :)

 <script defer src="https://cdn.commento.io/js/commento.js"></script>
 <div id="commento"></div>